All University departments and operating units.

 I. Authority for Financing Programs and Instruments

-All debt issued by the University will be issued pursuant to duly authorized resolutions of the Board of Trustees of Indiana University and will conform to levels of approval and authorization as provided for in the enabling statutes in Indiana and Federal law.
-The University issues tax-exempt debt under Section 103 of the Internal Revenue Code (the Code).
+All debt issued by the Indiana University (“University” or “IU”) will be issued pursuant to duly authorized resolutions of the Board of Trustees of Indiana University (“Trustees”) and will conform to levels of approval and authorization as provided for in enabling statutes in Indiana and Federal law.
+The University issues tax-exempt debt under Section 103 of the Internal Revenue Code (the Code), as a 501(c)3 issuer, or it Obligations based on an exemption under Section 3(a)(4) of the Securities Act.
 The University, at its discretion, may also choose to issue public debt that is taxable.
-Authority to issue debt is provided in the following Indiana statutes:
+The authority to issue debt is provided in the following Indiana statutes:

-IU is authorized to issue debt in the form of certificates of participation in a capital-lease purchase agreement, in order to finance the acquisition of facilities.
+D. Lease-Purchase Obligations - IC 21-33-3-5 IU is authorized to issue debt in the form of lease purchase obligations (previously certificates of participation) in a capital-lease purchase agreement, in order to finance the acquisition of facilities.

 II.
 Strategic Consideration